adarshaudupa/stm32-cli/README.md

 ---

-##  Acknowledgments

-Built as part of my bare-metal STM32 learning journey, with guidance from:
-- STM32 community forums and Discord servers
-- Fastbit Embedded Brain Academy YouTube tutorials
-- *Mastering STM32* by Carmine Noviello
-- Direct mentorship and code reviews

----

-**Built with no HAL, no Arduino—just registers, datasheets, and determination.**
+**Built with no HAL, no Arduino — just registers, reference manuals, and first principles.**